Unboxed-Software/solana-course/content/interact-with-wallets.md

 };
 ```

 Note that `ConnectionProvider` requires an `endpoint` property and that `WalletProvider` requires a `wallets` property.
-We’re continuing to use the endpoint for the Devnet cluster, and since all major Solana adapters support wallet standard, we don't need any wallet-specific adapters.
+We’re continuing to use the endpoint for the Devnet cluster, and since all major Solana wallet applications support the Wallet Standard, we don't need any wallet-specific adapters.

-At this point you can connect with `wallet.connect()`, which will instruct the wallet to prompt the user for permission to view their public key and request approval for transactions.
+At this point, you can connect with `wallet.connect()`, which will instruct the wallet to prompt the user for permission to view their public key and request approval for transactions.

 ![Screenshot of wallet connection prompt](../assets/wallet-connect-prompt.png)

 While you could do this in a `useEffect` hook, you’ll usually want to provide more sophisticated functionality.
-For example, you may want users to be able to choose from a list of supported wallets, or disconnect after they’ve already connected.
+For example, you may want users to be able to choose from a list of supported wallet applications or disconnect after they’ve already connected.

 ### `@solana/wallet-adapter-react-ui`